 Now remove the steak from pan and place it on a plate to rest for 5 minutes.
 Place a piece of foil lightly over the top to retain the heat while resting.

 To make the chimichurri sauce:

-If you prefer to grill or bbq your steak rather than pan fry it, first, let it sit for 30 minutes after taking it out of the fridge.
+If you prefer grilled Denver steak rather than pan fried steak it, first, let it sit for 30 minutes after taking it out of the fridge.
 Then coat both sides of the steak in melted butter and your preferred spices.
-Then grill the steak over medium-high heat for approximately 2 minutes per side.
+Then add the steak to the hot grill and cook over medium-high heat for approximately 2 minutes per side.
 Let the steak rest for a few minutes, then cut it against the grain and enjoy!